Intentionally Defective Grantor Trust: What You Need to Know

 - Irrevocable trust must terminate 50 years after the creation

-- Taxation of appreciating assets upon the death of grantor or gifted assets
+- Taxation of appreciating assets upon the death of the grantor or gifted assets

 - Elimination of grantor trusts to avoid estate tax